-The first garden in this area, the Apple Tree Border, was created back in the 1990s at Moosey's Country Garden.
-It seemed natural to feature some old orchard fruit trees and dig madly, if thoughtfully, around them.
+The first garden in this area, the Apple Tree Border, was created back in the 1990s.
+It seemed natural to start with the old orchard fruit trees and dig madly, if thoughtfully, around them.
 Alas, the plum and the apricot missed out on the naming rights.

 Apple Tree Garden Border - 2010

-An odd collection of pots, including an old tin bath, and a very courageous Lemonwood growing in a half oak barrel, live by the Sleep Out door, the reception area for new plant arrivals.
+The Sleep Out has its own small shade garden of hostas, oak leaved hydrangeas and camellias, and a cherry rambling rose, spectacular, but briefly, in summer.
+An odd collection of pots, including an old tin bath and a very courageous Lemonwood growing in a half oak barrel, lives by the Sleep Out door, the reception area for new plant arrivals.
 Here the mail order boxes are excitedly opened, or the stragglers from the bargain bin spend weeks waiting for a new home.

 Variegated Elm tree...

 Back in 2005 I'd offered a good country home to a Variegated Elm tree.
 I planted it on the side of the woodshed and dug a wee circular bed underneath it for more Hydrangeas.
 Clumps of daylilies I planted there didn't stay for long - far too shady.
 I didn't realise how huge the tree would get, or how much it would sucker.
 Aargh!